Stephen-Gates/data-package-examples/README.md

 On your computer:

-- create a data package using Data Curator
+- create a data package using Data Curator (it's best if the datapackage `name` is unique across this repository)
 - use the `Export Data Package` command to create a `datapackage.zip`
-- rename `datapackage.zip` to my-data-package-name.zip
+- rename `datapackage.zip` to *my-data-package-name*.zip
 - unzip the files
 - add all the files to this repository